Fellows

 Lee Nicholls

 Lee is our Creative Producer.
 He joined Broadway in 2015 as Studio Producer, supporting the Arts Council England and Innovate UK sponsored Near Now Studio.
-In December 2016 he took on the role of Creative Producer, continuing to develop, lead and manage the Near Now programme.
+Since 2016, he has led Broadway's Near Now programme as Creative Producer, managing the delivery of our Arts Council England-funded activity—as a National Portfolio Organisation—and initiatives to support the growing arts/tech community in Nottingham.

 Read bio